 This hearty soup is an easy, one-bowl version of everyone's favorite dinner: taco night.
 All of the ingredients simmer together to make a robust, flavorful bowl that's especially good with a side of crispy tortilla chips.
 And with only one dirty pot and a few dirty soup bowls, it's totally fuss-free.
-The typical ground beef is replaced with shredded turkey for a lighter meal—or you can replace it with cooked chicken, if that's what you have on hand.

 This is a great soup to make after Thanksgiving, when you have leftover turkey to use up and want to do as little cooking as possible.
 It's a great way to repurpose cooked, shredded breast or dark meat to create a totally different dish.
 No one will be complaining of leftover fatigue with this recipe.